ComradDoge/DogeEU4/README.md

 - Fixed Northern German Confederation not getting some government mechanics (if you have the DLC).
 - Fixed some religions not having/working rebels that allow you to change religion if you do it through them.
 - Jewish proper replaced Samaritan/Karaite due to having a unique mechanic while the others being false choices taking up space.
+- Various modifiers got tweaked and touched upon, for example: mercenary manpower, cav_to_inf_ratio, infantry/cavalry combat abilities.
-- Disabled most Japanese formables except the standard Japan and Ikko Ikki due to them not providing much due to lack of identity.
+- Disabled most Japanese formables except the standard Japan and Ikko Ikki due to them not providing much due to lack of identity and being general clutter.
 Might rework them later.

 <br/>